-- To understand how your buyers think and why they choose one professional services firm over another, check out our full-length book, Inside the Buyer’s Brain: How to Turn Buyers into Believers.
+- To understand how your buyers think and why they choose one professional services firm over another, check out our research report, Inside the Buyer’s Brain, Third Edition

 - Want to implement the perfect marketing program to complement value-based pricing?Join Hinge University and check our groundbreaking courses and training resources.